githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/5-troubleshoot-github-copilot.md

 Troubleshooting GitHub Copilot is done in each environment.
-Here is some information about troubleshooting GitHub Copilot for Visual Studio Code, Visual Studio, JetBrains IDE, Neovim, and certificate errors for GitHub Copilot.
+Here is some information about troubleshooting GitHub Copilot for:

+- Visual Studio Code
+- Visual Studio
+- JetBrains IDE
+- Neovim
+- Certificate errors for GitHub Copilot

 ## Troubleshooting GitHub Copilot in Visual Studio Code